 Another advantage of a rattle bait is that you can vertical jig them right below the boat, this can be a great tactic for other species like walleye, but I see no reason why you couldn’t find a pattern catching deep water or suspended bass on them doing a vertical jigging presentation.

 Minnow body crankbaits can also be known by their common nickname of stickbaits.
-A great example of a minnow body style of crankbait would be the classic floating rapala crankbait or the sinking countdown rapala.
+A great example of a minnow body style of crankbait would be the classic floating Rapala crankbait or the sinking countdown Rapala.

-most minnow body crankbaits have a narrow and small lip that gives the bait a tight wobble at high speeds.
+Most minnow body crankbaits have a narrow and small lip that gives the bait a tight wobble at high speeds.

-Shad body crankbaits are round body baits with many of them featuring a drop belly design.
+Shad body crankbaits are round body baits, with many of them featuring a drop belly design.
 Instead of a taper like a minnow body, shad body designs can vary from one design and manufacturer to the other.

 Shad body crankbaits can vary in lip design and feature either square bill or round bill lips.
-This variation in both lip design and body shape, along with other features like weighting and hook placement, mean that actions can vary greatly.
+This variation in both lip design and body shape, along with other features like weighting and hook placement, means that actions can vary greatly.

 jointed crankbaits have a time and place and are generally used in a straight retrieve capacity most of the time.

 The joint in a jointed crankbait gives the lure a very “wiggle” like swimming action when straight retrieved.
-While not made to do some you can jerk and twitch it, but that tactic is still more suited to straight body baits, and most anglers straight retrieve them and even more will troll them for other species predominantly.
+While not made to do some, you can jerk and twitch it, but that tactic is still more suited to straight body baits, and most anglers straight retrieve them, and even more, will troll them for other species predominantly.

 Floating crankbaits are great for shallow water situations or when working around branches, timber, or thick vegetation.

-Suspending crankbaits are more of a niche design, they suspended at the depth they are paused at, without rising quickly like a floating lure and sinking like in deep style sinking crankbaits.
+Suspending crankbaits are more of a niche design, they are suspended at the depth they are paused at, without rising quickly like a floating lure and sinking like in deep style sinking crankbaits.

-Color is a hot topic for many anglers and is also a topic that you will get different answers from in regards to importance.
+Color is a hot topic for many anglers and is also a topic that you will get different answers in regards to importance.

-colors like shad patterns or natural baitfish patterns work well, but sometimes when fish aren’t very active, you may need to throw something bright and gawdy to catch their attention.
+Colors like shad patterns or natural baitfish patterns work well, but sometimes when fish aren’t very active, you may need to throw something bright and gawdy to catch their attention.

-How to fish crankbaits
+How to Fish Crankbaits

 crankbaits can be great search lures to find active fish while covering water relatively quickly before slowing down to contact more fish on the spots with active fish.